-The use of acceptance is a strategy of changing your reaction to situations that are unavoidable, to one that is less resistant.
-Another way to define acceptance is not arguing with reality, dropping the struggle with what is, or dropping resistance to your experience.
+The use of acceptance is a strategy of changing your oppositional reaction to situations that are unchangeable in the moment, to one that is less resistant.
+Some other ways to describe acceptance are: not arguing with reality, dropping the struggle with what is, or dropping resistance to your experience.

-Not arguing with reality, is essentially, not causing yourself more distress when there is something that is happening or has happened that that you don’t like.
+Not arguing with reality is, essentially, not causing yourself more distress when something is happening or has happened that you don’t like.

 Some examples of non acceptance are focusing on thinking how: